+PRODUCTION LOSS

-PRODUCTION LOSS The stress of addiction can impair an employee's performance, causing them to make costly mistakes on projects that require time and resources to correct.
-Or, they may be too distracted by their addiction to churn out results at the pace your clients need to run their business efficiently.
-There also may be employees with a loved one at home who is suffering from addiction, which pulls their focus away from work.
-And it's not just poor work performance that's an issue.
-Absenteeism and high turnover rates are two other side effects of addiction in the workplace that hinder productivity.
-Employees with SUD reportedly miss nearly double the amount of work days each year compared to their peers, and 36% reported having more than one employer over the last year.2 As a result, your clients are left covering the increased costs of missed work days and training due to substance abuse.
-BOTTOM LINE Addiction in the workplace comes at a high cost for employers, due to production loss, absenteeism, and high turnover rates of employees struggling with an untreated SUD.
+The stress of addiction can impair an employee's performance, causing them to make costly mistakes on projects that require time and resources to correct.
+Or, they may be too distracted by their addiction to churn out results at the pace you need to run your business efficiently.
+You may also have employees with a loved one at home who is suffering from addiction, which pulls their focus away from work.

+And it's not just poor work performance you have to worry about.
+Absenteeism and high turnover rates are two other side effects of substance use disorder (SUD) in the workplace that hinder productivity: Employees with SUD reportedly miss nearly double the amount of work days each year compared to their peers, and 36% reported having more than one employer over the last year.
+As a result, you're left covering the increased costs of missed work days and training due to substance abuse.

+Addiction in the workplace comes at a high cost for employers, due to production loss, absenteeism, and high turnover rates of employees struggling with an untreated SUD.

 The cost of substance use disorder in the workplace adds up quickly.
 And as addiction rates continue reaching epidemic levels, the impact on the economy, individuals, and the workforce grows larger.

-The Ripple Effect The United Hospital Fund released a report on the effects of children and families impacted by opioid use-a detailed review of the shortand long-term effects of the opioid crisis and how it extends beyond a single struggling individual.
-It explores the impact on children, spouses, caregivers, and the community.13 While this report focuses primarily on children and family, the ripple effect of addiction also applies to the workplace.
+The Ripple Effect

+The United Hospital Fund released a report on the effects of children and families impacted by opioid use-a detailed review of the short-and long-term effects of the opioid crisis and how it extends beyond a single struggling individual.
+It explores the impact on children, spouses, caregivers, and the community.

+While this report focuses primarily on children and family, the ripple effect of addiction also applies to the workplace.
 The impact of substance use disorder extends beyond the individual who is suffering and can influence their relationship with coworkers and managers.